PHREEQC Iron Speciation Model Predicts GSH-Dependent Fenton Activity Amplification

 Pourbaix Stability Field Mapping of Ferrihydrite-Catalyzed PLOOH Production

-PASSAncient rock chemistry maps may predict exactly when and where iron triggers cell death.
+PASSAncient rock chemistry could explain exactly where and why iron triggers cancer-linked cell death.

 Related hypotheses